stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 hints and images was my mind, that all objective matters seemed withdrawn into incalculable distances.
 Physical sensation was dead, and even fear remained as a wraith-like, inactive gargoyle leering impotently at me.
 Eventually I reached a level floor strown with fallen blocks, shapeless fragments of stone, and sand and detritus of every kind.
-On either side&mdash;perhaps thirty feet apart&mdash;rose massive walls culminating in huge groinings.
+On either side--perhaps thirty feet apart--rose massive walls culminating in huge groinings.
 That they were carved I could just discern, but the nature of the carvings was beyond my perception.
 What held me the most was the vaulting overhead.
 The beam from my torch could not reach the roof, but the lower parts of the monstrous arches stood out distinctly.
 And so perfect was their identity with what I